• Home

 Join us as we explore the six Shat Kriyas in yoga and reveal how you can safely practice each technique in the comfort of your home.

-What are the Shat Kriyas in Yoga?
+What Are the Shat Kriyas in Yoga?

 A net pod are placed on a table for yogic cleansing.